2024–25 Denver Nuggets season

 The 2024–25 Denver Nuggets season was the 49th season for the franchise in the National Basketball Association (NBA).

 On March 7, 2025, center Nikola Jokić became the first player in NBA history to record a 30–20–20 game.
 It came in an overtime victory against the Phoenix Suns.

 On April 8, with three games remaining in the regular season, the Nuggets surprisingly announced that they had fired both head coach Michael Malone and general manager Calvin Booth, with Booth's contract not being renewed by this date.
 Their combined firings would be made in relation to both Malone and Booth not getting along with each other well behind the scenes.

 On April 13, the Nuggets clinched their seventh straight playoff berth after they defeated the Houston Rockets.

 In the 2025 playoffs, the Nuggets defeated the Los Angeles Clippers in seven games, which included a buzzer-beating game-winning putback dunk from Aaron Gordon in Game 4.
 They subsequently lost to the eventual Western Conference champion Oklahoma City Thunder in 7 games, despite a game-winning three-pointer from Gordon in Game 1.
 Nikola Jokić was voted second in MVP voting behind Shai Gilgeous-Alexander of the Thunder.

+The Denver Nuggets drew an average home attendance of 19,783, the 5th-highest of all NBA teams.